renovatebot/renovate/docs/usage/java.md

 ### File Support

-Renovate can update `build.gradle`/`build.gradle.kts` files in the root of the repository and any `*.gradle`/`*.gradle.kts` file inside any subdirectory as multi-project configurations.
+Renovate can update `build.gradle`/`build.gradle.kts` files in the root of the repository.
+It also updates any `*.gradle`/`*.gradle.kts` files in a subdirectory as multi-project configurations.

 Renovate does not support: